the-tcpdump-group/tcpdump/CONTRIBUTING.md

    ```
    First line: Capitalized short summary in the imperative (50 chars or less)

+   If the commit concerns a protocol, the summary line must start with
+   "protocol: ".

    Body: Detailed explanatory text, if necessary.
 Fold it to approximately
    72 characters.
 There must be an empty line separating the summary from
    the body.